OST-Observatory/OSTdata/README.md

   su ostdata www-data
 }
 ```

 Change user name, group, and the log directory as needed.

-Alternatively, 'logging.handlers.RotatingFileHandler' can be selected as class
-for the logging handlers in settings_production.py.
+Alternatively, `logging.handlers.RotatingFileHandler` can be configured as the logging handler in `settings_production.py`.

 ## Configure Apache web server